 DJ controllers have totally changed the nightclub scene for the better, offering sicker beats, richer sounds, and bass that’s loud and full.
 But how easy is it to use one of these devices?
-Many aspiring DJs just entering the scene wonder what the best DJ controllers are for beginners.
+Many aspiring DJs just entering the scene often get confused just thinking about what the best DJ controllers for beginners are.

-And while it’s true that many of the leading controllers on the market these days feature complex setups and controls that are difficult to adjust, there are pro-quality models out there that are very intuitive and don’t require much training in terms of learning how the device works.
+And while it’s true that many of the leading controllers on the market feature complex setups and controls that are difficult to adjust, there are decent quality models out there that are very beginner-friendly, intuitive and don’t require much training in terms of learning how to use the device.

-The best beginner DJ controller should come with display screens that keep you up to date on system and track conditions, pro-quality DJing software, and a well laid out setup that’s clearly labeled and easy to use.
+The best beginner DJ controller should come with display screens that keep you up to date on system and track conditions, top of he range DJing software, and a well laid out setup that’s clearly labeled and easy to use.

 As a beginner, your goal is to get better and learn how to create sets just like the pros.
 With the right controller, you can create the type of sets that transition perfectly, blend well, and keep clubgoers on the dance floor, regardless of your experience and skill level.

-Finding a DJ Controller That Works for You
+Finding a Beginner DJ Controller That Works for You

-Below you’ll find a comparison chart that includes the top five models of controllers I’ve reviewed.
+Below you’ll find a quick comparison chart that includes the top five models I’ve reviewed, as well as the software it comes with.

 DJ Controller Buyer’s Guide

-The DJ controller basically allows you to combine all of your gear into one piece of equipment that is able to sync up to your laptop seamlessly.
+They basically allow you to combine all of your gear into one piece of equipment that is able to sync up to your laptop seamlessly.
 Some of these models work as an all in one piece, while other controllers are designed specifically for a network of controls such as a mixer and effects controls.

 All in one controllers are a better choice for beginners or the DJ on a budget.